mingwho/valleyofthewind/README.md

 - Style the glider model
 - Add tilt to the glider so when we turn it feels better
 - Acceleration and Deceleration when we go up and down
+- Tree_02 is not showing

 #### DONE:
 - Combine all the work
 - Add a soundtrack to the background besides the seed sound
 - Add different tree models to seeds
+- Debug planting seeds so they are planted at "correct" places (Seeds now despawn on impact and collide only with Seedable objects)

 Contributor: Grace Huang, Mateo Molina, Alejandra Trejo and Ming Hu